Orchids care

 How Long Orchids Take to Recover

 Recovery time depends on damage severity.
 Mild cases improve within weeks, while severe root loss may take months.
-New firm leaves are the best sign of healing, as old soft leaves may not fully recover.
+New firm leaves are the best sign of healing, as old soft leaves may not fully recover their original texture.

 If no improvement occurs after several months, the orchid may be beyond saving.
-However, most orchids show signs of recovery when care issues are corrected early.
+However, most orchids show signs of recovery when care issues are corrected early and consistently maintained going forward.

 How to Prevent Soft Orchid Leaves in the Future

 Preventing soft orchid leaves requires proper watering habits, good drainage, and stable environmental conditions.
 Orchids thrive on routine, airflow, and patience.
-Avoid drastic changes and observe your plant regularly for early warning signs.
+Avoid drastic changes and observe your plant regularly for early warning signs of stress.

 Conclusion